 Nova Scotia has a wine region, who knew?
 Don’t miss a stop at the breathtaking, newly built tasting room at Lightfoot & Wolfville Vineyards.
 We loved the wine and the views!

-Best Camping Spots in Nova Scotia
+Best RV Camping in Nova Scotia

 Cheticamp, Cape Breton Highlands National Park: This was a great place to base our Cabot Trail explorations on the west side with fun activities and nearby trails.
-However we do suggest splitting your time between a few of the park’s great camping options to avoid too much backtracking.
+However, we do suggest splitting your time between a few of the park's great camping options to avoid too much backtracking.

 Jeremy’s Bay Campground, Kejimkujik National Park: This wooded, quiet park was beautiful and puts you close to tons of trails and nearby beaches.
 Don’t forget to go out at night to see the stars!

-Boondocking at the Visitor Center at Peggy’s Cove: Quiet, convenient and easy to get to (much more so than the closer parking lot).
+Boondocking at the Visitor Center at Peggy's Cove: Quiet, convenient, and easy to get to (much more so than the closer parking lot).

-It may sound over-dramatic, but Newfoundland will probably be one of the great loves of our life.
-It was not just one thing, place or moment that stole our hearts.
-The unique energy and beauty there was unlike anything we had experienced and it made a lasting impression on us.
-So, if you have time and can justify the ferry cost, then add Newfoundland to your Atlantic Canada road trip itinerary right now!
+It may sound overdramatic, but Newfoundland will probably be one of the great loves of our life.
+It was not just one thing, place, or moment that stole our hearts.
+The unique energy and beauty there was unlike anything we had experienced, and it made a lasting impression on us.

 Our Favorite Place in Newfoundland: Gros Morne National Park

 It is no secret that we love to hike.
 So, Gros Morne National Park was a haven for us.
-We hiked up mountains, along coasts and on the barren exposed mantle of the Tablelands area.
-Plus, this area had adorable fishing villages with delicious fresh seafood, fun kitchen parties with great local talent, sandy beaches to lounge on and lots of unique activities put on by Parks Canada.
+We hiked up mountains, along coasts, and on the barren exposed mantle of the Tablelands area.

 Other Top Destinations & Activities in Newfoundland